Effective Date: February 28, 2022

 If you have any questions or wish to exercise your rights and choices, please contact us at firstname.lastname@example.org.

 You may have additional rights based on your jurisdiction.
 Please click the relevant link below for more information:

 - European Economic Area, Switzerland, and United Kingdom

 If you are located outside of the United States, please note that a Site is hosted in the United States.
 Therefore, your information, including any personal information provided pursuant to a Site may be processed and stored in the United States.
-As a result, United States federal and state governments, courts or law enforcement or regulatory agencies may be able to obtain disclosure of your information through laws applicable in the United States.
 Your use of the Site or your submission of any information to us will constitute your consent to the transfer of your information outside of your home country, which may result in different data protection rules than in your country.
+Where required by applicable law, we will provide appropriate safeguards for data transfers, such as through the use standard contractual clauses.
 Please contact us at email@example.com if you have any questions about how your information may be processed or stored in the United States.

 Who is Responsible for the Processing of Your Personal Data?

 Mamiye Brothers Inc. and its subsidiaries and affiliates (referred to us as “we,” “our” or “us” in this policy).